Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 This section explains troubleshooting common and uncommon SAML SSO authentication issues.

 ### Common Issues
 Typically, if SAML authentication fails, Qumulo Core's in-browser error message explains the reasons for failure and you can resolve the issue by setting the right configuration by using the `qq saml_modify_settings` command.
-Examples of this issue type include the followingscenarios:
+Examples of this issue type include the following scenarios:

 * SAML isn't enabled on the Qumulo cluster.